Proceedings of the National Academy of Sciences of the United States of America

 Proceedings of the National Academy of Sciences of the United States of America (often abbreviated PNAS or PNAS USA) is a peer-reviewed multidisciplinary scientific journal.
 It is the official journal of the National Academy of Sciences, published since 1915, and publishes original research, scientific reviews, commentaries, and letters.
 According to Journal Citation Reports, the journal has a 2024 impact factor of 8.9.
 PNAS is the second most cited scientific journal, with more than 1.9 million cumulative citations from 2008 to 2018.
-In the past, PNAS has been described variously as "prestigious", "renowned" and "high impact".
+In the past, PNAS has been described by US local newspapers as "prestigious", "renowned" and "high impact".

 PNAS is a delayed open-access journal, with an embargo period of six months that can be bypassed for an author fee (hybrid open access).
 Since September 2017, open access articles are published under a Creative Commons license.
 Since January 2019, PNAS has been online-only, although print issues are available on demand.

 History

 PNAS was established by the National Academy of Sciences (NAS) in 1914, (Note: The Stankus book reference states 1918 as the year instead of 1914.) with its first issue published in 1915.
-The NAS itself was founded in 1863 as a private institution, but chartered by the United States Congress, with the goal to "investigate, examine, experiment and report upon any subject of science or art."
+The NAS itself was founded in 1863 as a private institution, but chartered by the United States Congress, with the goal to "investigate, examine, experiment and report upon any subject of science or art".

 Prior to the inception of PNAS, the National Academy of Sciences published three volumes of organizational transactions, consisting mostly of minutes of meetings and annual reports.
 For much of the journal's history, PNAS published brief first announcements of Academy members' and associates' contributions to research.
 In December 1995, PNAS opened submissions to all authors without first needing to be sponsored by an NAS member.

 Members were allowed to communicate up to two papers from non-members to PNAS every year.
 The review process for these papers was anonymous in that the identities of the referees were not revealed to the authors.
 Referees were selected by the NAS member.
 PNAS eliminated communicated submissions through NAS members as of 1 July 2010, while continuing to make the final decision on all PNAS papers.

 95% of papers are peer reviewed Direct Submissions and 5% are contributed submissions.

 In 2022 NAS established PNAS Nexus, an interdisciplinary open-access journal published by Oxford Academic.